CasdeGroot/EmbeddedProject/README.md

 # Smart Tooling Embedded Project

 For the project Smart Tooling we've created a project for a robotic crawler to inspect Oil Tanks.
 The robot can read sensors via serial connection and ride with a xbox controller.

 ## Getting Started

-There isnt a build yet for the project
+There isnt a build yet for the project.

 ### Prerequisites